pblischak/fluidigm2purc/README.md

 have spaces in them.** The code splits on spaces first, then on colons (":") so that it can grab the taxon and locus names (this is specific to the way the Fluidigm data are processed by `dbcAmplicons`).
-Unmerged reads from `FLASH2` are read in together and are artificially merged with eight n's in between ("nnnnnnnn").
+Unmerged reads from `FLASH2` are read in together and are artificially combined with eight n's in between ("nnnnnnnn").